Insights from Our Experts

 Focused Crawling is also known as Topic Crawler because of the way it works.
-It is economically feasible in terms of hardware and network resources, it can also reduce the amount of network traffic and downloads.
-The search exposure of focused web crawler is relatively huge.
+It is economically feasible in terms of hardware and network resources.
+It can also reduce the amount of network traffic and downloads.
+The search exposure of a focused web crawler is relatively huge.

-Distributed crawling is the process of partitioning of tasks or it is similar to distributed computing technique.
+Distributed crawling is the process of the partitioning of tasks or it is similar to distributed computing technique.
 A central server manages the communication and synchronization of the nodes, as it is geographically distributed.
-It basically uses PageRank algorithm for its increased efficiency and quality search.
-The advantage of distributed web crawler is that it is robust against system crashes and other events.
+It basically uses the PageRank algorithm for its increased efficiency and quality search.
+The advantage of a distributed web crawler is that it is robust against system crashes and other events.
 It is more scalable and memory efficient.
-Also have increased overall download speed and reliability.
+It also has increased overall download speed and reliability.

 Parallel Crawling is the process that runs multiple processes in parallel.
-That process are called C-procs which can run on network of workstations.
+That process is called C-procs which can run on a network of workstations.
 The Parallel crawlers depend on Page freshness and Page selection.
-A Parallel crawler can be on local network or can be distributed at geographically distant locations.
-Parallelization of crawling system is very vital from the point of view of downloading documents in a reasonable amount of time.
+A Parallel crawler can be on a local network or can be distributed at geographically distant locations.
+Parallelization of the crawling system is very vital from the point of view of downloading documents in a reasonable amount of time.